Gm - Open Position and Movable Forms

 Chord Transposition Chart

-This transposition chart can be used for any chord where the root, or letter name of the chord is on string G.
+This transposition chart can be used for any chord where the root, or letter name of the chord is on the G string .

 The root is on string 4, the G string.